morefigs/pymba/README.md

 # pymba

 pymba is a Python wrapper for the Allied Vision Technologies (AVT) Vimba C API.
 It wraps (and requires) the VimbaC.dll file included in the AVT Vimba installation.
+It currently supports most of the functionality provided by VimbaC.dll.

 ## Usage